practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 In my opinion:

-> The idea of the Mercury programming language to put functional programming on top of logic programming is a real hit and should be way more popular!
+> The idea of the Mercury programming language to put functional programming on top of logic programming is a real hit and should be more popular!
 >
 > Mercury feels like "Prolog on speed". (*)